jaemnkm/design-system-2/_components/document.md

     <h4 class="usa-heading">Guidance</h4>
     <ul class="usa-content-list">
       <li>The first line of the document details is the user-provided title of the document.</li>
+      <li><strong>Title truncation:</strong> 8 characters at the start and end of the filename MUST be visible.
+For example, if the uploaded file name is "My-long-document-name-that-is-too-long-to-show.doc" then it woulbe abbreviated to "My-long-&hellip;show.doc".
+This keeps the title on one line.
+The desire is to handle document names that have a suffix that is important to the user (e.g. "-1") and to include the mime type of the file.</li>
       <li>The second line of a document, NOT a resume, is the document type which is one of:
         <ul>
           <li>Cover Letter</li>